 - English

 - Mathematics

 - Science

 - Computing

 - Design Technology

 - History

 - Geography

 - Art

-- Music (Plus peripatetic instrument tuition in Key Stage 2)
+- Music

 - Physical Education

 - PSHE & Citizenship and Religious Education

 - Modern Foreign Language (Spanish Year 3-6)

 The curriculum subjects are taught through a thematic (topic based) approach and incorporate the use of the outdoors, role play areas (in all classes from N-Yr 6), visits, visitors, themed days and theme weeks to enhance the children's learning experiences.
 We are always keen to widen the cultural knowledge of our children on a local, national and global scale.
 Links are made on a cross-curricular basis through Art, Music, English, Geography and History.
 We welcome educational visitors from different cultures and religious backgrounds into school to give the children a taste of the diverse world in which we live.